A richly imagined, metroidvania, 'upside down', physics-platformer. Inspired by HP Lovecraft’s Cthulhu mythos. Kraal fhtagn. Read more

-Tee Shirt Level--- A 'Mark of the Old Ones' silk screened tee shirt. +Broodling_LevelEstimated delivery:Add $5 USD to ship outside the US
+Tee Shirt Level--- A 'Mark of the Old Ones' silk screened tee shirt. +Broodling_LevelEstimated delivery:Ships anywhere in the world

-Symbiant Level--- 2 x 'Mark of the Old Ones' silk screened tee shirts. +Broodling_Level + an extra copy of the game.Estimated delivery:Add $5 USD to ship outside the US
+Symbiant Level--- 2 x 'Mark of the Old Ones' silk screened tee shirts. +Broodling_Level + an extra copy of the game.Estimated delivery:Ships anywhere in the world

 3 backers Limited (147 left of 150)

 Ultimate Devotee Level--- We will work your likeness into the game, probably as a wall etching praying to Kraal...or as a human sacrifice. +Broodling_LevelEstimated delivery: